OsitaNduka/Team-Profile-Generator/README.md

 ## Usage

-When a user initialize the Team profile generator application, they are prompted to enter the team manager's basic info:
+When a user initialize the Team profile generator application by using command-line: node index.js, they are prompted to enter the team manager's basic info:

 Name